heron2014/javascript_design_patterns/README.md

 I am going to create a fake chat application in which I will demonstrate usage of different types of design patterns by producing a problem and solving it by using relevant pattern.

-### Branches step1 - step5 cover following:
+### **my_first_design_patterns** have 5 directories (step1- step5) which cover following:

-- The problem with the global scope - overuse global scope (branch step1)
+- The problem with the global scope - overuse global scope (folder step1)
-- Moving to one object and namespace (branch step2 - coming soon)
+- Moving to one object and namespace (folder step2 - coming soon)
-- The Module design pattern (branch step3 - coming soon)
+- The Module design pattern (folder step3 - coming soon)
-- The Module Reveal pattern (branch step4 - coming soon)
+- The Module Reveal pattern (folder step4 - coming soon)
-- Controlling the global access completetly (branch ste5 - coming soon)
+- Controlling the global access completetly (folder ste5 - coming soon)

 ## Reference